ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-csv.markdown

 The import process will combine properties with the same prefix back into one JSON object.

 The `ArrayObject` property is an array and as such contains multiple values.
-These should be escaped as strings like so:
+These should be escaped as a string like so:

 {CODE-BLOCK:json}
 ArrayObject